edHelper.com

 Great Frigate Birds

-1 Seabirds living in tropical regions of the Pacific, Indian, or Atlantic Oceans don't like great frigate birds at all!
-Their resentment is easily understood, because great frigate birds (or man-o'-war birds) are bullies.
-Indeed, who would like to be chased, harassed, and forced to give up the food that they have just caught?
+1 Seabirds living in tropical regions of the Pacific, Indian, and Atlantic Oceans don't like great frigate birds at all!
+Their resentment is easily understood – because great frigate birds (or man-o'-war birds) are bullies!
+Who would like to be chased, harassed, and forced to give up the food that they have just caught?
 It is no wonder that great frigate birds are unpopular.

-2 Why do great frigate birds commit robbery?
-Well, the motive has a lot to do with their feathers and feet.
-Great frigate birds lack sufficient preening oil on their feathers to make the outfit waterproof.
-In addition, their web-less feet are too short and too small -- virtually useless for swimming or for taking off from the water.
-Since great frigate birds cannot afford to get their wings wet, they need to find alternative means to gather food.
+2 Why do great frigate birds rob other birds?
+Well, their motive has a lot to do with their feathers and feet.
+Great frigate birds lack sufficient preening oil on their feathers to make their feathers waterproof.
+In addition, their feet are not webbed, and they are too short and too small – virtually useless for swimming or for taking off from the water.
+Since great frigate birds cannot afford to get their wings wet, they need to find other means to gather food.
 Fortunately, they are superb flyers.
-Hence, they use their gifted skill to intimidate their fellow seabirds, compelling them to throw up the catch in their throats.
+They use their gifted skill to intimidate their fellow seabirds, compelling them to throw up the catch in their throats.
 Once their victims let go of their hard-won food, great frigate birds swoop down to collect their prize.

 Paragraphs 4 to 6: